Chart Color Schemes

 Caloundra Hinterland has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Caloundra Hinterland's population is 9,396 as of November 2025.
-This figure shows an increase of 286 people since the 2021 Census, which reported a population of 9,110.
-The change was inferred from ABS estimated resident population of 9,304 in June 2024 and additional validated new addresses since then.
-This results in a density ratio of 20 persons per square kilometer.
-Interstate migration contributed approximately 64.4% of overall population gains recently.
+Caloundra Hinterland's population was approximately 9,396 as of November 2025.
+This figure indicates an increase of 286 people since the 2021 Census, which recorded a population of 9,110.
+The change is inferred from the ABS estimated resident population of 9,304 in June 2024 and an additional 232 validated new addresses since the Census date.
+This results in a population density of 20 persons per square kilometer.
+Interstate migration contributed approximately 64.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; proportional growth weightings from ABS Greater Capital Region projections are applied instead.
-Future demographic trends anticipate lower quartile growth for Australia's non-metropolitan areas.
-The area is expected to expand by 69 persons to 2041, reflecting a decline of 0.2% over the 17 years.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Looking ahead, lower quartile growth is anticipated for Australia's non-metropolitan areas, with the area expected to expand by 69 persons to 2041, reflecting a decline of 0.2% over the 17 years.

 Frequently Asked Questions - Population